mattmathis/safeCC/draft-mathis-tsvwg-safecc.md

 --- abstract

-We present criteria for evaluating Congestion Control for behaviors that have the potential to cause harm to other Internet applications or users.
+We present criteria for evaluating Congestion Control Algorithms for behaviors that have the potential to cause harm to Internet applications or users.

-Although our primary focus is the safety of transport layer congestion control, many of these criteria need to be applied to all protocol layers: entire stacks, libraries and applications themselves.
+Although our primary focus is the safety of transport layer congestion control, many of these criteria should be applied to all protocol layers: entire stacks, libraries and applications themselves.

 --- middle

+# Preamble

+This document is written in extra terse congestion control jargon, approximately one sentence per paragraph.

+Editorial comments to authors are enclosed in [square brackets].
+Outstanding action items may be tagged with @@@@@.

+[Remove this section before publication]

 # Introduction

-We present criteria for evaluating Congestion Control for behaviors that have the potential to cause harm to other Internet applications or users.
-Although our primary focus is the safety of congestion control, many of these criteria need to be applied to all protocol layers: entire stacks, libraries and applications themselves.
+We present criteria for evaluating Congestion Control Algorithms for behaviors that have the potential to cause harm to Internet applications or users.

-Ideally we would like to cast these criteria as requirements; however such an effort will fail because many of them have known exceptions that don't seem to be important.
+Ideally we would cast these criteria as requirements; however such an effort is doomed to fail because many of them have technical exceptions that are unavoidable in ways that are not important.
+For an example of this issue see {{noCollapse}}

-As an interim position: all implementations SHOULD comply with all criteria, and MUST document all exceptions: under what circumstances and how severely they fail to comply?
+As an interim position: all implementations SHOULD comply with all criteria, and MUST document all exceptions and evaluate the risks associated with the exceptions.
+Under what circumstances and how severely they fail to comply what is the extent of the harm that they might cause?

-The open research question will be deciding which exceptions can be tolerated and which are grounds for preventing protocols or algorithms from progressing into full standards.

-To prove the criteria described in the note they should be used to evaluate current and legacy algorithms: we expect to find alignment between known implementation pathologies and failed criteria.
+To prove the criteria described in this note they should be used to evaluate current and legacy algorithms: we expect to find alignment between known implementation pathologies and failed criteria.
 Discrepancies may suggest additional criteria or sharpen our understanding of how to decide if a failed criteria is material or not.

-The phrase "under adverse conditions" refers to any increase in any congestion signals (loss, delay, marks or reduced queue space or capacity) from any starting state.
-For example introducing 1 Mb/s cross traffic to an otherwise ideal 10 Gb/s link is an adverse condition that SHOULD NOT trigger any of the misbehaviors indicated below.
+Indeed, Reno[Reno] and Cubic[Cubic] are known to fail the criteria presented here, and as a consequence exhibit pathologies including bufferbloat[bufferbloat] and poor scaling[Scaling].

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

+**Exhaustion**
+: a network overloaded to the extent that the average delivery rate is below one segment per flow per RTT.

+**Material**
+: failing a criteria in a manner that is likely to cause pathological behaviors under some conditions.

+**Non-Material**
+: technically failing some criteria, but unimportant, insignificant or otherwise unlikely to cause pathological behaviors.

+**Under adverse conditions**
+: refers to any changes in behavior when subject to any increase in any congestion signals (loss, delay, marks or reduced queue space or capacity) from any initial state.
+For example introducing 1 Mb/s cross traffic to an otherwise ideal 10 Gb/s link is an adverse condition that SHOULD NOT trigger any of the misbehavior's indicated below.

 # Tentative list of criteria

+## Free from congestion collapse  {#noCollapse}

+Adverse conditions do not cause increasing overhead, specifically do not cause duplicate data at the receiver.

+Test: for a fixed work load, the overhead must be constant, independent of the network congestions across the entire operating range of the application or network

+If there is packet loss, the retransmits must exactly match the packet losses

+Example of an application that can cause congestion collapse: a download engine that responds to transient network errors or persistent congestion by restarting downloads from the beginning.

-## Free from regenerative congestion
+## Free from regenerative congestion {#noRegeneration}

 Adverse conditions do not cause additional presented load.

-## Free from congestion collapse
-Adverse conditions do not cause declining goodput / overhead ratio

-## Bound control frequency

-Control frequency scales with 1/rtt but is insensitive to data rate.

 ## Bound steady state losses

-Steady state bulk transport should not cause more than 2\% loss over any unchanging network.
+Steady state bulk transport should not cause more than 2% loss over any unchanging network.

+Any transport with some form of selective acknowledgements can easily run at a much higher loss rate.
+The real problem is the harm caused to all single packet transactions, including DNS and connection establishment for nearly all protocols and services.
+Single packet transactions generally can only use an RTO timer for recovery, typically without any preceding RTT measurement, thus they often take several orders of magnitude more time than any selective acknowledgment based recovery.

+The question at hand is really how much harm do we want to permit transport to inflict on all other protocols (and not transport vs transport).

+For example, are we ok with happy eyeballs getting the wrong answer 2% of the time, because the IPv6 connection establishment failed on the first message?

+BTW I consider 2% to be a bit high: 1% or 0.1% would be better, however Reno and Cubic can both easily cause much more loss.

+We need some studies to decide the appropriate value for the final document.

 ## Bound slowstart duration and loss
 Slowstart into a droptail queue should not